 Interestingly enough, in spite of his affluence, Iucundus was not actually a member of the ruling political elite of Pompeii.
 And in addition to his domus, the Insula V1 block also boasted two additional estates of wealthy patrons, accompanied by a tavern, bakery, laundry, and gardens (one of which had its taps running for the fountain during the eruption of Vesuvius).

-And, in case one is interested, below is a sneak-peak at how the researchers arrived at their ‘reconstructed’ conclusion.
-To that end, the team is looking forth to compile an entire 3D data set and workflow that would be made accessible to other researchers and students, for a more concerted effort on the future projects involving the grandeur of Pompeii.
+And, in case one is interested, below is a sneak peek at how the researchers arrived at their ‘reconstructed’ conclusion.
+To that end, the team is looking forth to compile an entire 3D data set and workflow that would be made accessible to other researchers and students, for a more concerted effort on future projects involving the grandeur of Pompeii.

 The Dionysiac Villa –